The Mean-Field Survival Model for Stripe Formation in Zebrafish Exhibits Turing Instability: Discussion Conclusions

 We have shown that model \eqref{1D ODE} exhibits Turing instability and derived explicit formulas for the parameter regime in \(\R^{2}\times\N^{2}\) where this occurs.
 According to Theorem \ref{thm: Discrete Bifurcation}, choosing \((b,d)\in\mathcal{P}\), see \eqref{P Def}, guarantees that for \(h\) and \(N\) large enough, the homogeneous steady state becomes unstable to spatially periodic perturbations.
 Similarly, for all \(h\geq 3\) and \(N\) sufficiently large, Theorem \ref{thm: Continuous Bifurcation} states there are sets of \((b,d)\in\mathcal{P}\) where periodic patterns emerge.
 In addition to these results for \(N\) sufficiently large, we also established that the minimum case for pattern formation in the model is \(N=6\) with \(h=3\).

-The behavior of the survival model bears interesting similarities to lab observations.
+The behavior of the mean-field survival model established in this paper bears interesting similarities to lab observations.
 In particular, Hamada et al \cite{Hamada} observed that the long projections of melanophores were ``often greater than three times the length of the cell body and nearly half of the width of stripes".
 In model \eqref{1D ODE}, \(h\geq 3\) is a necessary condition for stripe formation.
 Additionally, the condition that \(h\) be exactly half of the width of a stripe implies that \(k=\hfrac{N}{2h}\).
 If \(k<\hfrac{N}{2h}\), then \(h\) will be less than half of the width of a stripe.
 The bounds on \(k\) in Theorems \ref{thm: Discrete Bifurcation} and \ref{thm: Continuous Bifurcation} imply that this is always the case for \(N\) sufficiently large.
-Additionally, the analysis shows that the unstable mode with \(k\) closest is to \(\hfrac{N}{2h}\) is the mode which produces the slant asymptote.
-This means that the regime where \(b\lesssim d\) is the regime that best matches this physical observation.
+Additionally, empirical evidence indicates that the unstable mode with \(k\) closest to \(\hfrac{N}{2h}\) is the mode which produces the slant asymptote.
+This means that the regime where \(b\) is only slightly less than \(d\) is the regime that best matches this physical observation.
+The formula for these slant asymptotes allows this characterization to be made more precise for any chosen \(h\) or \(N\).

 Mature wild-type zebrafish most commonly have four black stripes on each side of their body, indicating \(k=8\) is a particularly relevant mode to study.
 The linear stability analysis provides bounds, \eqref{Bounds1} and \eqref{Bounds2}, on which modes may be unstable.
 These bounds imply that, for \(k=8\) to be unstable, it must be that \(14<\hfrac{N}{h}\leq 32\).
-For \(h=3\) or \(h=4\), this corresponds to \(42< N \leq 96\) and \(56< N \leq 128\) respectively.
+For \(h=3\) or \(h=14\), this corresponds to \(42< N \leq 96\) and \(196< N \leq 448\) respectively.
+We can compare these results to the observation in \cite{Nakamasu,Volkening2015} that the width of stripes is \(7\)-\(12\) cell diameters using the fact that a cell width should be equal to \(\hfrac{N}{2k}\).
+If \(k=8\) and stripes have width \(7\), then the model predicts that \(N=112\); if the width is \(12\), then \(N=192\).
+So, \(h=3\) is too small to match these observations and \(h=14\) is too large.
+So, the most realistic parameter regime for the model appears to be \(4\leq h \leq 13\), \(112\leq N \leq 192\), and \(b\) less than but approximately equal to \(d\).

 These results may also be used to predict changes in pattern as a zebrafish grows.
 Domain growth is known to effect the development of patterns and should not be dismissed entirely.
 However, we may use the linear stability results as a first approximation of the true stability properties on a growing fish.
 The results indicate the number of stripes that are favored should grow proportional to the circumference of the fish in an approximately linear fashion.
 Existing data supports the idea of linear growth of stripe count relative to standard length \cite{Parichy2009}.
 Under the assumption that the circumference is proportional to standard length, this would also imply a linear relationship between stripe count and circumference.
 Without detailed data on fish circumferences or number of cells in a fish cross section, more concrete comparisons are difficult.